-Restrictions will be necessary on games or practical work to protect the child or others.
-Similarly, some relaxation of normal routine in relation to times of attendance or movement around the school may need to be made in the interest of safety.
+Restrictions will be necessary on Physical Education lessons or practical work to protect the child or others.
+Similarly, some relaxation of normal routine in relation to times of attendance or movement around the school may need to be made in the interest of safety and wellbeing.